-The Ottoman Empire allowed Chios almost complete control over its own affairs as Chian trade and the very expensive and sought-after mastic plant, harvested only on Chios, were of great value to it.
+The Ottoman Empire allowed Chios almost complete control over its own affairs as Chian trade and the very expensive and sought-after mastic plant, harvested only on Chios, were of great value to the empire.

-The cosmopolitan Chians were also very prominent in Constantinople, causing the island’s ruling classes to be reluctant to join the Greek revolt, fearing the loss of their security and prosperity.
+The cosmopolitan Chians were also very prominent in Constantinople, causing the island’s ruling classes to be reluctant to join the Greek revolt, as they feared the loss of their security and prosperity.

 Furthermore, they were aware that they were situated far too close to the Turkish heartland in Anatolia to be safe.

 Things changed in March 1822 when several hundred armed Greeks from the neighboring island of Samos landed on Chios.
 They attacked the Ottomans, who retreated to the citadel.
 Many islanders then joined the Greek War of Independence.

 However, the vast majority of the population had, by all accounts, not joined other Greeks in their revolt against the Ottoman Empire and had done absolutely nothing to provoke the hideous reprisals.

 The Ottomans sent reinforcements to Chios on March 22nd.
 On March 31st, orders were given to burn down the town, and over the next four months, another estimated 40,000 Turkish troops arrived on the island.

 In addition to setting fires, the troops were ordered to kill all infants under three years old, all males 12 years and older, and all females 40 and older except those willing to convert to Islam.

 Tens of thousands of survivors dispersed throughout Europe to become part of what would become known as the Chian Diaspora.

 A horrified Europe responds to the atrocity with shock